boots-edu/textbook/source/text/0-introduction/setup.md

     -   Three of which failed ("Positive Numbers", "Negative Numbers", and "Mixed Numbers")
     -   One of which passed ("Zeros")

-Scrolling up through the output, you can see more details about exactly which tests failed, and the specific `expect` assertions that went wrong.
+Scrolling up through the output, you can see more details about exactly which tests failed and the specific `expect` assertions that went wrong.

 ![initial-test-top.png](../../images/setup/initial-test-top.png)